-The government is working to combat alcohol abuse in our society.
+The government is working to combat problematic alcohol use in our society.

 The aims are: